1) for Communications

-We receive a huge amount of material for publication.
-Some of it is brilliant, some commercially motivated, some... err... strident and/or whacky.
-Trying to negotiate this stream of texts and ideas has led to some needlessly unpleasant discussions for our volunteers.
-We've developed these criteria and guidelines to focus contributions and avoid daft arguments.
+We receive a large amount of material for publication.
+Some of it is brilliant, some of it is just commercially motivated, and some of it is... err... idiosyncratically strident or just plain whacky.
+Trying to negotiate this stream of texts and ideas and exhortations has led to some needlessly unpleasant discussions for our volunteers.
+Because of this, we've developed the following criteria and guidelines to focus your contributions and to avoid daft arguments.

-• Eligibility: This blog and newsletter will only publish submissions from members.
+• Eligibility: This network will only publish submissions from members.
 If you're interested in joining, see www.newunionism.net/join.htm.
-Sometimes members also post interviews and book reviews, etc. In these cases, the submissions should be relevant to our principles.
+Sometimes members also post interviews and book reviews, or (in exceptional cases) articles that they have obtained the rights to republish.
+In all cases, the submissions should be in keeping with our principles.

 • Word limit: The Internet is permissive in this respect, but our experience suggests you'll get the best audience if your piece is somewhere between 800 and 3,000 words.

-• Timeframe: The newsletter comes out every two months or so, but this can vary hugely depending on the number of submissions we have received.
+• Timeframe: The newsletter comes out every two months or so, but this can vary hugely depending on the number of submissions we receive.
 If YOU have a timeframe in mind, please let us know, and allow plenty of time for editing and discussion.

 • Editing: Sometimes your work may be edited.
-If this is not acceptable, then please say so in advance.
-Our intention is to help the readers, not to mess with your work!
+If this is not acceptable, please say so in advance.
+Our intention is to help our readers, not to mess with your work!
+We will always explain and ask for your approval before we publish anything in a changed form.

 • References: Where you cite statistics or quotations, please provide links to an online source for verification.
 If this is not possible, paper-based sources may also be cited.

-• The majority of our audience are union organisers and activists, many of whom speak English as a second language.
+• The majority of our audience are union organisers and activists.
+Many of them speak English as a second language.
 Please keep your language simple, straightforward and direct.
 A friendly, conversational style also attracts a wider audience.

-• We are not a megaphone or marketing tool for those who wish to proselytise.
+• We are not a megaphone or a marketing tool for those who wish to proselytise.
+Do not use us to promote your consultancy services.
 We are trying to build solidarity around 4 key principles (see below).
 If you believe you have a straighter, faster path, then by all means set up another network to promote it.

 • Network members have agreed on four key principles: workplace democracy, organizing, internationalism and creativity (more).
 The work we publish should be in keeping with this conversation.
 If none of the principles are relevant to what you are saying, then we respectfully suggest you seek publication elsewhere.
 Where the priciples are relevant, please make this fact clear and explicit.